ufo5260987423/various-program-languages-benchmark/README.md

 bash run.sh
 ```
 All results are in the [`./output`](./output) directory.
-Note that `run.sh` does not really test all languages, due to that quickjs will failed on serveral benchmarks.
+> Note that `run.sh` does not really test all languages, due to that quickjs will failed on serveral benchmarks.
 To test all languages, you can run `bench.sh all` instead.

 To run benchmarks for a specific implementation, please use
 ```bash
 bash bench.ch "<lang>/<impl>"
 ```

-The available implementations are listed below.
-You can also run `bench.sh --list` to get the list.
+The result will be in `./output/once-time/` directory.
+All available implementations are listed with `bench.sh --list`.

 ## Which Languages and Environments
 1. javascript/nodejs